ilyaminichev/iOSWKWebViewAppTemplatePersistentCookiesWorkLikeACharm/README.md

 You have probably noticed that by default iOS WKWebView resets all cookies if you swipe app off memory or every time app is reloaded and new app session started

-This WKWebView app template has a solution and a fix to preserve and save cookies to provide expected functionality from web apps
+This WKWebView app template has a solution and a fix to preserve and save cookies to provide expected functionality from web apps (also a lot of useful information and some more detaileted instructions in this README.md below, don't forget to scroll down)

 &nbsp;